 You deserve the best care possible for your foot, whether it’s affected by tarsal tunnel syndrome or another podiatric concern.
 If you’re ready to receive top-quality treatment from the best podiatrist San Antonio has to offer, schedule your first appointment with Dr. Davis at South Texas Podiatry today.

 The posterior tibial nerve has two main branches that give sensation to the bottom of the foot, the medial plantar nerve and the lateral plantar nerve.
 There are some small branches given off from the posterior tibial nerve before it splits into its main two branches known as the medial calcaneal nerves.
 Uncommonly, the medial calcaneal nerves themselves can become entrapped causing pain right on the bottom of the heel.

-Testing for tarsal tunnel syndrome often includes an NCV, nerve conduction velocity test.
+A tarsal tunnel syndrome test often includes an NCV, nerve conduction velocity test.
 If tarsal tunnel syndrome is found, an MRI may be ordered to look for the existence of a growth which may be pressing up against the nerve.

 Not always.
 Dr. Davis is passionate about providing the least invasive treatment possible and will explore other avenues before recommending surgery.
 Should surgery be required, South Texas Podiatry is fully equipped to help as the top foot surgeon near you.

 Absolutely.
 Dr. Davis specializes in the treatment of tarsal tunnel syndrome, and he offers comprehensive testing and treatment options to help you find relief in the most conservative, most long-term effective manner possible.
 Dr. Davis will work closely alongside you to develop a treatment plan with which you are comfortable and motivated